HajjSalad/HajjSalad/README.md

 Hi, I’m Hajj - an **Electrical Engineering** graduate (Computer Science minor) from UBC.
 I’m passionate about building reliable, efficient, and scalable systems that bridge hardware and software.

 #### 🚀 What I bring to the Table:
-✔️ **Electrical Engineering**: Deep understanding of circuit theory, microelectronics, and signal processing applied to practical designs.
+✔️ **Electrical Engineering**: Deep understanding of circuit theory, microelectronics, and signal processing for practical designs.
 ✔️ **Digital Systems Design**: Experience with digital logic, processor architecture, and HDL for FPGA and ASIC development flows.
 ✔️ **Low-Level Programming**: Expertise in embedded C/C++, Bare-metal and RTOS (FreeRTOS, Zephyr) for real-time systems.
 ✔️ **MCU Development**: Hands-on experience with STM32, ESP32, TM4C, ARM Cortex-M (register-level & HAL programming).